openstack-security/openstack-security.github.io/_posts/2016-01-16-threat-analysis.markdown

 are prepared to contribute both expertise and existing architecture diagrams to the OpenStack Security Project.

-David Graves took an old high level threat analysis diagram from the HP archives and annotated it (red text) to help explain a number of the properties that go into a simple TA diagram.
+HPE's David Graves took an old high level threat analysis diagram from the HP archives and annotated it (red text) to help explain a number of the properties that go into a simple TA diagram.

 ![Nova threat analysis diagram](https://review.openstack.org/cat/220712%2C3%2Csecurity-threat-analysis/source/figures/Template_Architecture-diagram.png%5E0)